-Section 5 - Student Counselling and Study Advice
+Section 6 - Student Counselling and Study Advice

-Article 5.1 - Student progress report
+Article 6.1 - Student progress administration

-- 5.1.1 The Science Education and Student Office of Leiden University's Faculty of Science, on behalf of the Faculty Board, keeps records of the results of individual students. - 5.1.2 Students may inspect their results in the university's student progress system at any time.
-If, in the view of the programme department, any student has fallen significantly behind schedule in his or her studies, the department shall alert the student of the possibility of seeking support in drawing up a study schedule.
+- 6.1.1 The Science Student Administration of Leiden University's Faculty of Science, on behalf of the Faculty Board, keeps records of the results of individual students. - 6.1.2 Students may inspect their results in the study progress system at any time.

-Article 5.2 - Supervision and student counselling
+Article 6.2 - Introduction and student counselling